 Gross income above £70,000 £250

-Charges for an Open Financial Statement and Memorandum of Understanding
+Charges for an Open Financial Statement, Memorandum of Understanding and Statement of Outcome

 We also make a charge for each person, equivalent to the cost of a mediation session to draw up documents summarising the details of your agreed proposals during mediation including an Open Financial Statement.

 In the event of cancellation within two working days (excluding weekends and public holidays) a cancellation fee will be charged to the party cancelling the meeting.

 Our office and consulting rooms are at 200A Pentonville Road, London N1 9JP (7 minutes walk from King Cross station).
 We also use consulting rooms in Muswell Hill N10 1PP